afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 dozens of lives already and will save many more.
 This gives me a reason to feel good about humanity.

-But it gets even better: he told us that about 10% of the new-hirers are effective altruists: they peruse [GiveWell][gw] website for poverty-alleviation cost-effective charities, some read LessWrong's[^1] effective altruism posts and some find Peter Singer [Ted talk][talk]/[book][book] influential.
+But it gets even better: he told us that about 10% of new-hirers are effective
+altruists: they peruse [GiveWell][gw] website for poverty-alleviation cost-effective charities, some read LessWrong's[^1] effective altruism posts and some find Peter Singer [Ted talk][talk]/[book][book] influential.
 I am sure there's plenty of other resources out there I just named the ones which were